TanStack/table/TYPESCRIPT.md

     UseSortByOptions<D> {}
 ```

 Then follow the same pattern for all of the other interfaces in the file.
-You'll notice that some plugins don't extends all of the top level interfaces.
+You'll notice that many plugins don't extends all of the top level interfaces.

 ## Caveat